cresset-template/cresset/README.md

 The NVIDIA NGC images use NVIDIA's in-house build of `magma`.

 3. Ubuntu 16.04 build fails because the default `git` installed by `apt` on Ubuntu 16.04 does not support the `--jobs` flag.
+Remove the `--jobs 0` flag from the `git clone` commands to make it work.
-Add the `git-core` PPA to `apt` and install the latest version of git.
+Alternatively, the user may add the `git-core` PPA to `apt` and install the latest version of git.
 Also, PyTorch v1.9+ will not build on Ubuntu 16.
 Lower the version tag to v1.8.2 to build.
 However, this project will not be modified to accommodate